Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition: Related Works

 Wavelet-based methods, due to their ability to decompose an image into multiple frequency bands, have been widely applied in some computer vision tasks, including classification\cite{fujieda2017wavelet}\cite{li2020wavelet}\cite{oyallon2017scaling}\cite{williams2018wavelet}, network compression\cite{gueguen2018faster}\cite{levinskis2013convolutional}, face aging\cite{liu2019attribute}, super-resolution\cite{huang2017wavelet}\cite{liu2018multi}, style transfer\cite{yoo2019photorealistic}, etc. In recent years, wavelet-based methods have emerged as powerful tools for image demoiréing.
 Liu et al.~\cite{liu2020wavelet} proposed a wavelet-based dual-branch network (WDNet) that operates in the wavelet domain to effectively separate moiré patterns from image content by leveraging dense and dilated convolution modules.
 Luo et al.~\cite{luowavelet2020cvprw} propose AWUDN, a deep network that combines wavelet-domain feature mapping with a domain adaptation mechanism.
-Nevertheless, these two methods simply mix different frequency features without fully exploiting the hierarchical frequency features of wavelet decomposition.
+Nevertheless, these two methods simply mix different frequency features without exploiting the hierarchical frequency features of wavelet decomposition.
 Further, Yeh et al.~\cite{yeh2024multibranch} introduced a multibranch wavelet-based network (MBWDN) that decomposes moiré images into multiple sub-band images using wavelet transform and processes them through different branches.
-However, due to its multi-level structure, the method incurs relatively high computational cost.
-Additionally, the use of the Haar transform leads to incomplete separation of moiré patterns, which limits its effectiveness when dealing with high-definition or complex cases.
+However, due to its multi-level structure, the method incurs high computational cost.
+Additionally, the Haar transform only partially separates moiré patterns, limiting its effectiveness for high-definition or complex cases.

+Besides wavelets, other frequency tools like DCT have also been explored.
+MBCNN~\cite{zheng2020image} explicitly removes moiré patterns by configuring the Inverse DCT (IDCT) matrix and learnable weights as a bandpass filter.
+Nevertheless, its effectiveness is bottlenecked by a limited receptive field, hindering the removal of large-scale moiré structures.
+Meanwhile, FHDe²Net~\cite{he2020fhde} uses DCT on the luminance channel to disentangle high-frequency details from moiré interference.
+However, utilizing DCT primarily to compensate for downsampling-induced detail loss significantly increases system design complexity.